1965 Japan Series

 The 1965 Japan Series was the championship series of Nippon Professional Baseball (NPB) for the season.
 The 16th edition of the Series, it was a best-of-seven playoff that matched the Pacific League champion Nankai Hawks against the Central League champion Yomiuri Giants.
+It was the first of nine consecutive Japan Series championships won by the Giants, a record that still stands.